Marginal and Conditional Second Laws of Thermodynamics

-\para{Transferred dissipation} The transferred dissipation \eqref{transferdiss} measures feedback between the two systems.
-If system $\Y$ did not influence the behavior of system $\X$ then $\q(\ft{y} \with \ft{x}, \fti{y} )$ would equal $\p(\ft{y} \given \ft{x} , \fti{y} )$ (and similarly for the time reversed components), and the transferred dissipation would be zero.

-Transferred dissipation can be decomposed into time-forward and time-reversed components (analogous to the decomposition of the entropy production rate into the Shannon entropy rate and a time reversed entropy rate~\cite{Gaspard2004b}).
+\para{Transferred dissipation} Transferred dissipation can be further decomposed into time-forward and time-reversed components (analogous to the decomposition of the entropy production rate into the Shannon entropy rate and a time reversed entropy rate~\cite{Gaspard2004b}).

 After some additional manipulation we recognize that the first term is the sum of the pointwise {\sl transfer entropies}~\cite{Schreiber2000}.

 Here $i(a:b|c)=\ln p(a,b|c)-\ln p(a|c)p(b|c)$ is the pointwise conditional mutual information, and the slice notation $x_{a:b}$ is shorthand for the sequence $x_a, x_{a+1}, \ldots, x_b$.
 Thus $T_{\ft{\Y}}$ is the total pointwise transfer entropy from $\X$ to $\Y$ for the forward time trajectory.
 Transfer entropy has been investigated as a measure of Granger statistical causality~\cite{Granger1969, Schreiber2000, James2016}.